How to Declutter and Sell Your Stuff Before You Move

 - Meetup: Join with strangers for group yard sales.
 Find online listings, or plan one yourself.

-- Swaps: Flea markets and swaps are great places to set up a table and sell strange & unique items.
+- Swaps: Flea markets and swaps are great places to set up a table and sell strange and unique items.

 - Baby Clothes: $1-$3